vdaas/vald/docs/user-guides/deployment.md

 # Deployment

-There are two major ways for the deployment of the Vald cluster ways: Using the Helm command with `values.yaml` or `vald-helm-operator`.
+There are two major ways for the deployment of the Vald cluster ways: Using the Helm command with `values.yaml` or without Helm command using operator called `vald-helm-operator`.

 - Using Helm command
     - Easy to deploy